rbind/njtierney.com/content/post/2020-10-20-roll-avg-covid/index.md

 End
 ===

-The `slider` R package is really neat, and there is more to say about it, but I just thought I'd finish by saying that it is indeed possible to do the same "stretch" and "tile" manouevers as provided by `tsibble`, and I would highly recommend checking out the [slider website](https://davisvaughan.github.io/slider/) for more details.
+The `slider` R package is really neat, and there is more to say about it!
+But I just thought I'd finish by saying that it is indeed possible to do the same "stretch" and "tile" manouevers as provided by `tsibble`, and I would highly recommend checking out the [slider website](https://davisvaughan.github.io/slider/) for more details on examples like rolling linear models and how to use it to [perform row wise iteration](https://davisvaughan.github.io/slider/articles/rowwise.html).